Tyler-Robison/capstone_1/readme.md

 A website for finding local hikes

----

 ## The Project
-This is my first capstone project for the Springboard software engineering bootcamp.
-Details below.
+This is my first capstone project for the Springboard Software Engineering Bootcamp.

 ### Project Details

-* Hike Finder allows you enter an address anywhere in the world along with a search radius and receive back up to 20 hikes within that radius.
+* Hike Finder allows users to enter an address anywhere in the world along with a search radius and receive back up to 20 hikes found within that radius.
-  * Most users will enter their own address but if you are planning to go somewhere you can enter a distant address.
+  * Most users will enter their own address but if they are planning to go somewhere they can enter a distant address.

 * For a given hike, users can view directions from the entered address to the hike.
 If the given address was a city name the directions will start from the geographic center of the city.
   * A list of hikes wouldn't be very useful without knowing how to get there.